DrClick/psychic-succotash/README.md

 # ClassicalComposer

 This is a programming challenge for SFL.
 A client has requested us to build a composer classifier based on live captured audio that can be set to stream chunks of data to our model at 15, 30, 60-second intervals, as desired.
 The input to the model will be midi files.
-The specific request is to identify if a new midi file is composed by any of (Bach, Beethoven, Schubert, and Brahms) or by anyone else.
+The specific request is to identify if a streamed midi file is composed by any of (Bach, Beethoven, Schubert, and Brahms) or by anyone else.

-Goal:
-The goal of this project is to develop a classifier/pipeline that is able to determine which midi files in the provided PS2 folder are not written by the four (4) composers above (it is a small number).
+The final report is a jupyter notebook available in notebooks/overview.ipynb (see the notebooks section for a list of all available notebooks)

+# Client Spec
+The original client spec is available in docs/client_spec.txt

 # Building
 This container can take some time to build, it is assumed you are using VSCode and devcontainers.